BramSrna/ElevatorControlSystem/README.md

     ElevatorSubsystem.java
         Class used to control the Elevator objects in the simulation.
 Communicates with the Scheduler to control the movement of the elevators as well as other elevator behaviour, sich as opening the door.
     ElevatorSubsystemTests.java
-        Contains JUnit test cases for the ElevatorSubsystem calss Floor.java
+        Contains JUnit test cases for the ElevatorSubsystem class.
+	ElevatorTests.java
+		Contains JUnit test cases for the Elevator class.
+    Floor.java
         Class used to simulate a floor.
 Simulates the lights and buttons.
     FloorSubsystem.java